 - 1. Paper-cut designs and quilling have the potential, depending on the design to align with either of the categories.
-The key design element is whether the design is 2-dimentional or 3-dimentional. - 2.
+The key design element is whether the design is 2-dimenional or 3-dimenional. - 2.
 Paper twist articles made from a kit or directions in a craft book or store ARE NOT original and not appropriate in the Visual Arts Paper exhibit area.
-Scrapbooks are also not eligible in for Visual Arts Paper and should be exhibited in Visual Arts Scrapbooking.
+Scrapbooks are also not eligible in for Visual Arts Paper and should be exhibited in Visual Arts Scrapbooking. - 3.
+If creating origami, folded pieces should either be used to create a bigger project such as a mobile or wreath, or multiple pieces of origami should be displayed.
+Exceptions would be if exhibitor created their own folding pattern.

-Visual Arts Quilting - You Can Quilt (Level 1) (SF 50331A)
+Visual Arts Quilting - You Can Quilt (Level 1) (SF 50331a)

 Exhibit one of the following quilting options.
-All exhibits should include a card which 1) Identifies the item as an original design created by the exhibitor; as a pattern created by someone else; OR as a pattern that has been adapted by the exhibitor.
+All exhibits should include a card which 1) Identifies the item as an original design created by the exhibitor; as a pattern created by someone else, OR as a pattern that has been adapted by the exhibitor.
 AND 2) Identifies the type of batting used.
-The item may be quilted using any method - tie, hand, or machine quilted.
+The item may be quilted using any method-tie, hand, or machine quilted.
 All work must be completed by the 4-H member.
 Exhibit one of the following: